PSJorgensen/real-world-economics/real-world-economics-outline.md

     -   How do other actors respond to financial crisis.
 Do they e.g. learn to anticipate negative impacts from prolonge recessions caused by financial market complexity?

+-   **notes for integration**

+    -   Market dynamics

+        -   Socio-ecological consequences of financial and market dynamics

+            -   The principal agent problem

+                -   What are employees evaluated for and what is the goal of the institution

+    -   National bankruptcies - socio-ecological consequences of economic shocks

+        -   Asian financial crisis

+        -   Latin American crises -

+            -   Argentina - rangelands

+            -   Brazil - forest dynamics

+        -   Somalia - cautionary tale of socio-ecological drivers of piracy in a economically and democratically collapsed state

+        -   Greece

 <br><br>